JudicialCouncilOfCalifornia/courtyard/README.md

 ## Deployment

 You can view a public deployment of the pattern library at https://confident-allen-d061ed.netlify.com/.
+This is hosted on an Exygy Netlify account.
+The Netlify deployment autodeploys the master branch from this repo.

 ## Contributing